 We’re not sure what exchange rate they use, so to be on the safer side we’d recommend paying in US dollars.

 Make sure you bring this in cash if you want to avoid additional bank fees.
 In Tanzania, it’s custom to add a 4% bank charge for any card payment.

 There are some extra perks diving with Spanish Dancer Divers.
 Firstly, we liked the fact that the 2 dives are done in the morning, which allows us to relax and enjoy the other half of the day on the gorgeous Zanzibar beaches.

 Secondly, the service is great.
 You can easily contact them via e-mail or even Whatsapp to make your reservation or ask questions if you have any.
 And if you don’t speak English, they can speak Spanish, French and German too.

 If you love scuba diving but hate lifting heavy dive gear before your dives, they’ve got you covered.
 Their all-inclusive service means that they will have all your scuba equipment loaded on the boat so you can save your energy for those dives.

 And lastly, they have delicious surface interval snacks.
 On most days it’s fresh fruit from the local market.
 But on some days, the snacks are these round Zanzibar donuts.
 My oh my!
-These should come with a disclaimer because you won’t be able to stop after you have one.
+These should come with a warning because you won’t be able to stop after you have one.

-Related Post: Don’t know where to stay in Zanzibar?
+Related Guide: Don’t know where to stay in Zanzibar?
 Get some ideas and tips from our Doubletree by Hilton Zanzibar Hotel review.
 We explain the pros and cons of the resort as well as whether it’s worth the money.